Below are our current internship offerings for the Summer 2018.

 Education & Public Programs

-The public programs department is seeking an intern interested in working with student and teacher groups during the Fall 2017 school year.
-The intern will work closely with the Student Programs Manager to prepare for school group visits and will work to update online teacher resources.
+The public programs department is seeking an intern interested in museum education and programming for all ages.
+The intern will work closely with the Student Programs Manager to prepare for summer program group visits and will work to create and develop lesson plans, teacher resources and adult programs.
 Additional duties may include assisting and attending teacher training, special events and staff meetings and working to research new hands on history lesson plans.

 Candidates should have an interest in teaching, museum education or public programs, be pursuing a career in a related field and available to intern between 9 and 12 at least one day a week.